dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 In other words, `Natural -> Natural` is syntactic sugar for `forall (_ : Natural) -> Natural`.

-In other cases the argument name matters if the name is referenced within the rest of the type.
+In other cases, the argument name matters if you reference the name within the rest of the type.
 For example, the type of the `List/length` function is:

 ```dhall